lorikgagica/Welcome-Message-Generator/README.md

 - Generates a warm, custom welcome message highlighting their hobby and encouraging them as a Python programmer.

 Example output:
-'--- Welcome Message ---
+`--- Welcome Message ---
 Hello, Alice! 👋
 Welcome to the world of Python Programming.
 It's great to know that you love painting.
-Get ready to build something amazing today.'
+Get ready to build something amazing today.`

 ---